PetrPPetrov/gkm-world/README.md

 Gkm-World uses UDP protocol at all for a fast network communication.

 Gkm-World consists from servers and clients.
-Only client for Windows is available.
+Only client for Windows is available now.
 Windows client uses BGFX framework.

 Gkm-World server part consists of several servers: